mcurto/eDNA_Metagenomics/README.md

 #### Combined unassembled paired reads:

 The blast results from unassembled paired reads were merged with the script **MergeR1AndR2.py**.
-This script takes as positional arguments, in this order: 1st the path to the read 1 blast outputs, 2nd the path to the read 2 blast outputs, 3rd the path to the fasta files, 4th the output directory.
+This script takes four positional arguments, in this order: 1<sup>st</sup> the path to the read 1 blast outputs, 2<sup>nd</sup> the path to the read 2 blast outputs, 3<sup>rd</sup> the path to the fasta files, 4<sup>th</sup>  the output directory.

     python3 ~/eDNA/Analysis03-04-2020/Blast/MergeR1AndR2_v2.py /path/to/directory/blastout_Read1/ /path/to/directory/blastout_Read2/ /path/to/directory/fasta/ path/to/directory/output/